What is the Harris World Ecology Center?

 Our Mission

 Our long-term vision is to reverse the trend of biodiversity loss through community education, research, and the training of students who then take on decision-making positions in regions and countries where biodiversity is threatened.
 We do this by supporting the research and training of graduate and undergraduate students in ecology, evolution and conservation, as well as through community outreach.
-Our constituents are current, past, and prospective undergraduates and graduate students, our scientific partners, our local partner organizations, and community members from the St. Louis region.
-We encourage research locally, regionally, and internationally, as well as the training of both local and international students.

 A Brief History

-• 300+ students have graduated since 1990 with many supported by the Missouri
+• 300+ students have graduated

-• Students have come from 39 countries across the globe and have conducted
+• Students have come from 39 countries across the globe

 Training Opportunities & Additional Partners

-Beyond supporting research, the Harris Center also trains undergraduates and graduates in conservation implementation via a certificate program.
-As part of their certificate requirements, students intern with local, national, and international conservation NGOs and government agencies.
-Many times this is an opportunity for students to put conservation efforts into practice.
-Local agencies include the Missouri Department of Conservation, the Missouri Department of Natural Resources, The Nature Conservancy, the Sierra Club, the Audubon Center at Riverlands, the City of St. Louis, The Saint Louis Zoo, and the Missouri Botanical Garden.
+Partner organizations include the Missouri Department of Conservation, the Missouri Department of Natural Resources, The Nature Conservancy, the Sierra Club, the Audubon Center at Riverlands, the City of St. Louis, The Saint Louis Zoo, and the Missouri Botanical Garden.

-Outreach
+Community Outreach

 Whitney R. Harris was a founding member of the Development Board of the International Center for Tropical Ecology at the University of Missouri-St. Louis.
 Ever since his involvement with the Nuremberg Trials in 1946, Whitney Harris strived to promote peace and harmony among all peoples.
 He recognized the importance of the global environment for human well-being, and promoted conservation of the natural world through public education.
 Through a generous gift in 2006, the Center was renamed the Whitney R. Harris World Ecology Center and expanded to conserve not only tropical but also temperate ecosystems.
 Whitney Harris's generosity and vision support the Center's mission to educate the next generation of ecologists and conservation biologists, at a time when the conservation of natural resources is of paramount importance.

 The Center, established in 1990, has become, through its partnerships with the Missouri Botanical Garden and the Saint Louis Zoo, the premier institution for graduate studies in ecology and biodiversity conservation in the United States.
-Faculty at the University of Missouri-St. Louis collaborate with research faculty in the Herbarium and the Center for Conservation and Sustainable Development at the Missouri Botanical Garden and with conservation biologists and veterinarians in the Wildcare Institute at the Saint Louis Zoo.
+Faculty at the University of Missouri-St. Louis collaborate with research faculty in the Herbarium and the Center for Conservation and Sustainable Development at the Missouri Botanical Garden and with conservation biologists and veterinarians in the WildCare Institute at the Saint Louis Zoo.
 This institutional collaboration has been fostered by the generosity of the E. Desmond Lee and Family Fund through the creation of the E. Desmond Lee and Family Fund Chairs in Botanical and Zoological Studies.

 Harris Center logo

-From Peter Wyse Jackson, PhD
+From Peter Wyse Jackson, PhD, Former

 President, Missouri Botanical Garden: